MohamedAwad9k8/Weather-Journal-App/README.md

 And finally it uses the data to update the UI, specifically the **"Most Recent Entry"** section.

+## Note: You will need to add your Own API Key in `website/app.js`.
+To get an API Key head to `https://openweathermap.org/api`.

 ## My Strategy to build the App:

 I divided the app into several tasks, and worked on each task seperately.